bassmit/lineburst/README.md

     var spheres = new Draw.Spheres(amount);
     for (int i = 0; i < amount; i++)
         spheres.Draw(points[i], radii[i], colors[i]);

+For additional examples install the Samples through the package manager, or check out the master branch which contains a 2020.3 LTS Unity project.

 ## Notes
-The default font misses lower case letters and many signs, a basic editor is provided in the scene view when a font is selected, pull requests are welcome ; ) The Unity Physics package forms the basis of this package.
+The default font is missing lower case letters and many signs, a basic editor is provided in the scene view when a font is selected, pull requests are welcome ; ) The Unity Physics package forms the basis of this package.